When You Arrive

 All Other Students (including non-EU Students who did not need a visa to enter Ireland)

-All non-Irish nationals who are not citizens of the EU/EEA or Switzerland must register in person with INIS (Irish Naturalisation and Immigration Service).
-You must be a fully registered student of DCU to register with INIS.
+All non-Irish nationals who are not citizens of the EU, EEA (Iceland, Liechtenstein and Norway), Switzerland or the UK must register in person with Immigration Service Delivery (ISD) (formerly the Irish Naturalisation and Immigration Service, or 'INIS').
+You must be a fully registered student of DCU to register with ISD.
 You must register within the time limit which was stamped on your passport when you arrived at Dublin Airport.
-INIS will issue you with an Irish Residence Permit/IRP (formerly GNIB card).
+ISD will issue you with an Irish Residence Permit/IRP (formerly GNIB card).
 This gives you permission to remain in the State.
 The fee for this card is €300 and must be paid by credit card, debit card, or bank giro.
 This fee cannot be paid by cash.

-Before arriving at INIS you MUST book an appointment online.
+Before arriving at the ISD offices, you MUST book an appointment online.
 Appointments can be made up to 10 weeks in advance.
-If you are from a non-EU country and you did not need a visa to enter Ireland you are still required to register with INIS (e.g. US, Japanese and Malaysian citizens).
+If you are from a non-EU country and you did not need a visa to enter Ireland you are still required to register with ISD (e.g. US, Japanese and Malaysian citizens).

 Here's the Registration Process: